 The purpose of Module 1 is to spark student wonderings about the ocean environment and the animals that live there.
 What makes this environment and the animals special?
 Why should we care about protecting the ocean environment and its inhabitants?

 Have students ask questions and share their wonderings.
 As they talk, support them to build on prior knowledge and begin meaning-making around the phenomenon.

-Launch the Anchoring Phenomenon: Under the Sea: Ocean Animal Moves by Discovery Ed
+Launch the Anchoring Phenomenon: Under the Sea: Ocean Animal Moves

 Offer time to talk again, capture more noticing, wondering.
 Discuss the rich variety of marine life, and let students know they will be exploring and learning much more about what lives under the sea, and why these marine animals matter